Mehr-un-nisa/App_development_task1/flutter_application_1/README.md

 ## Getting Started

-A simple  app that takes input and checks whether it is prime or composite.
+- A simple  app that takes input
+- checks whether the input entered is  prime number or composite.